Female Genital Mutilation (FGM): Just The Facts

 Are there any benefits to FGM?

-FGM has no health benefits; in fact it actually cause a number of health problems for girls and women.
+FGM has no health benefits; in fact it actually causes a number of health problems for girls and women.
 The long term and immediate health issues that are linked with FGM increase with the type of FGM performed and the severity of the tissue that is damaged.

 Immediate health issues that can occur include: